 Here are some key factors that contributed to Hardware Virtual Machine’s closing the performance gap with Paravirtualization:

 - Improvements to the Xen Hypervisor.

 - Newer generation CPUs with new instruction sets.

 - Overall infrastructure changes in AWS.

-This table shows which flavor of AWS AMI (Amazon Linux) are recommended for each Amazon EC2 instance type:
+This table shows which AWS AMI (Amazon Linux) is recommended for each Amazon EC2 instance type:

 As you can see, the cheapest instance type you can select here is m3.medium.
 But going with the Amazon Linux AMI on HVM, the cheapest instance type available to you is t2.micro.

-I am not sure it will work this way in all AWS regions, but this should serve to make you aware about the relevance of virtualization type — which we ignore at our own peril.
+As time has shown, it now works this way in all AWS regions, and this should serve to make you aware about the relevance of virtualization type — which we ignore at our own peril.